talonhub/community/PRACTICES.md

 You can see examples of the kinds of things we put in the general command grammar in the [tags/](./tags/) directory.

-This approach allows reusing the- same commands in multiple contexts and helps prevent inconsistencies.
+This approach allows reusing the same commands in multiple contexts and helps prevent inconsistencies.

 ## Spoken Form Considerations